A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Introduction

 \subsection{Paper Organization}

-In this context, this paper seeks to present a thorough overview on the recent research work devoted to the system architectures, purposes and approaches for PdM.
 The rest of the paper is organized as below.
 Section II introduces the categories of maintenance, such as RM, PM and PdM.
-Section III presents the system architectures of PdM, which provide a high-level view of PdM.
-Section IV discuss the main purposes of PdM applications.
-In Section V, three types of knowledge-based approaches are briefly introduced.
-The traditional ML bases approaches are also reviewed in Section VI.
-In Section VII, we present the DL based approaches applying in the field of PdM.
-Section VIII focuses on the future trends.
-Finally, Section IX concludes this paper.
+Section III presents the system architectures of PdM, which provides a high-level view of PdM.
+Section IV discusses the main purposes of PdM applications.
+In Section V, the traditional ML-based approaches are also reviewed.
+In Section VI, we present the DL-based PdM approaches applying in industrial equipment.
+Section VII focuses on future research directions.
+Finally, Section VIII concludes this paper.
 The list of abbreviations commonly appeared in this paper is given in Table \ref{tbl:abbr}.

 \definecolor{mygray}{gray}{0.6} \arraystretch{1.5}